-Normally, trolls are huge, strong and act as villains in video games.
-Due to their massive strength and their aggressiveness, gamers wanted to play as trolls in games.
+Normally, trolls are huge, strong, and act as villains in video games.

-The down-side to playing as a troll is that you would have to align yourself with an evil faction in order to play as a troll.
+The down-side to playing as a troll is that you align yourself with an evil faction to play as a troll.

 Today there are games that you can play as an honorable troll without being evil.